-Step 2: Assess your current on farm management and
+Step 2: Assess your current on farm management and handling practices

-• Using the guideline tables in this publication, tick off

-Summarise and prioritise the practices you need to do.

-Develop an action plan (what you need to do and by
+- Using the guideline tables in this publication, tick off those practices you are routinely doing and take note of those you're not.
+Cross out the ones that don't apply to your operation. - Summarise and prioritise the practices you need to do.
+Develop an action plan (what you need to do and by when).

-seasonal effects being experienced.

-handling practices

-your operation.

-when).
+Step 3: Change your practices

-- If necessary, talk to your processor or MSA for further advice. - Other sources of information to assist in pasture management or supplementary feeding can be obtained from your state Department of Agriculture or Primary Industries or nutritional consultants. - If supplying cattle to MSA markets, refer to the MSA Tips & Tools MSA requirements for cattle handling).
+- Plan your marketing operations carefully. - Incorporate procedures in your on farm quality assurance system or management practices. - Monitor improvements by comparing new feedback sheets with historical ones. - If necessary, talk to your processor or MSA for further advice. - Other sources of information to assist in pasture management or supplementary feeding can be obtained from your state Department of Agriculture or Primary Industries or nutritional consultants. - If supplying cattle to MSA markets, refer to the MSA Tips & Tools MSA requirements for cattle handling).
 All of these requirements are set with the aim of minimising animal stress.